api3dao/old-api3-docs/docs/next/reference/protocols/request-response/sponsor-wallet.md

 ## Withdrawals

-<Fix>Where are the funds sent, to the sponsorAddress?
-Should we be using admin commands here or contract calls as other RRP files are doing?</Fix>
+<Fix>Should we be using admin commands here or admin contract calls as other RRP files are doing?</Fix>

 If the sponsor decides not use a particular sponsor wallet any longer, they can make a request to withdraw funds from it, see the [`request-withdrawal`](../../cli-commands.md#request-withdrawal) command.
 The Airnode listens for withdrawal requests and fulfills them automatically.
 Therefore, the sponsor should be able to receive their funds from their sponsor wallet in a few minutes notice.
 The sponsor wallet does not get deleted, and can be used in the future simply by funding it again.